ksturner/crypto-wallet/README.md

 The app by default searches the top 50 (by market cap) ethereum tokens to see if any balances exist, only reporting if there are any.

+## Live Demo

+You can visit a demo of this at: [Crypto-Wallet.KSTurner.com](https://crypto-wallet.ksturner.com)

 ## Getting Started

 > npm install